Arthur-Palhano/Brazilian-CEP/README.md

 So type the CEP and...

-Nice, you will see the adress info with CEp
+Nice, you will see the adress info with CEP